 Fonio.
 A little known crop, grown largely in West Africa and apparently the most nutritious of all grains and cereals.
 I knew nothing about fonio until I joined the documentary project.
 Even my father who is a diligent researcher on natural and healthy foods had never heard its name.
 To put it simply, of all the crops and foods I encountered during my food expedition up north, fonio was a mystery to me.
 It was also the one I looked forward to learning about the most.
 As it turns out, fonio is widely used in Sahelian countries like Senegal and Mali and is gradually gaining attention in the United States and West after Senegalese chef Pierre Thiam introduced it to his restaurant in New York in 2014.

-Speaking with a young entrepreneur who quit her job with an international NGO to focus on producing and processing the crop pointed to one thing: fonio is a miracle crop in more ways than one.
+Speaking with a young entrepreneur who quit her job with an international NGO to focus on producing and processing fonio pointed to one thing: fonio is a miracle crop in more ways than one.
 She explained its numerous health benefits: helping lower cholesterol and prevent diabetes, aiding with digestion, and helping replenish iron, something particularly important for women.
 The crop takes eight weeks (two months) to grow for harvest and can be used for breakfast, lunch, and dinner meals.
 Processed fonio looks a bit like couscous or gari, although a bit finer and it takes about 15 minutes to prepare.
 It grows on virtually any soil and is also drought-resistant; an obvious option for ensuring food-security and climate resistant farming.
 So why it is largely unknown in Ghana although it grows abundantly up north?
 Imagine what opportunities could emerge if a concerted effort were made to create and grow a fonio industry.
 Yeah, I know.
 Mindblowing.
 Anyway, if you are on the hunt, you can purchase some fonio from Dim Fonio (what I use, based in Tamale, but stocks in Accra and maybe other cities in Ghana) or Abaa Buw (Accra-based).

 Can We Feed Ourselves?
 That is the Question.